cross-seed/cross-seed.org/docs/basics/options.md

 to create a link to the original file in the linkDir during data-based searchs where it cannot find a associated torrent file.

-When using V6, this field should only be set in two specific use-cases: The first scenario is if you are downloading through usenet or other non-torrent means.
+When using V6, this field should only be set in two specific use-cases:
+1. if you are downloading through usenet or other non-torrent means.
 This will always be necessary if you want cross-seed to match against this content.
-The second scenario is if you have content in your media directories not inside your torrent client.
+2. if you have content in your media directories not inside your torrent client.
 Here you only need to perform a search with `dataDirs` ONCE.
-At the moment, the best way to do this is to add the relevant directories to your `dataDirs` setting and then delete them later, but in the future we will provide a better way to support this kind of backfill scan.
+At the moment, the best way to do this is to add the relevant directories to your `dataDirs` setting and then delete them later.
+This use-case could be better supported in a future update.

 :::tip